Home ›

 When the melanosomes are full with the pigment granules, they are transferred to keratinocyte cells in the epidermal layer of skin.
 Melanosomes usually accumulate atop the nucleus of the keratinocyte cell, protecting it from the sun's radiation and genetic damage.

 There is not much difference between the concentration of melanocytes between individuals of different ethnic groups.
-The variations in the is due to quantity, type, size and pattern of distribution of the pigment.
+The variations in the human skin color is due to quantity, type, size and pattern of distribution of the pigment.
 The concentration and the type of pigment contributing to human complexion is determined by the genetic makeup of an individual.

 The frequency of expression of the melanin-producing genes is controlled by the genotype of an individual.
 Melanogenesis is multidirectional in nature.
 Apart from the genetic makeup, the type and distribution of the pigment in the skin is modulated by environmental and endocrine factors.